 - GRIDDLETON LODGE (1885)

-This impressive building is the former home of Robert and Esther Forrest.
+This impressive building is the former home of Robert and Esther Forrest and a substantial example of the Victorian Georgian style of architecture.
 Robert was a successful flour miller and brother of Sir John Forrest.
-It is now heritage accommodation.
+It is now heritage accommodation at The Clifton Motel.

 - BUNBURY MUSEUM & HERITAGE CENTRE (1888)